-The use of C-pods (continuous porpoise detectors) is currently the preferred method to monitor the habitat use of harbour porpoises over longer periods.
+The use of C-pods (continuous porpoise detectors) is currently the most common method to monitor the habitat use of harbour porpoises over longer periods.

-Porpoises continuously emit clicks used for echolocation.
-C-pod allows for these sounds to be recorded; they are fully automatic, static, passive monitoring systems that recognise the click trains of porpoises, dolphins and other toothed whales (sounds that these sea mammals use to detect prey, orient themselves and communicate).
+Porpoises continuously emit clicks used for echolocation to detect prey, orient themselves and -to a lesser degree- communicate.
+C-pod allows for these sounds to be recorded; they are fully automatic, static, passive monitoring systems that recognise the click trains of porpoises, dolphins and other toothed whales.
 C-pods can be used in various environments and for a wide variety of purposes.

-Although C-pods have limited spatial coverage, they have the great advantage of being able to collect data for months.
+Although C-pods have limited spatial coverage (radius <300m), they have the great advantage of being able to continously collect data for months.
 The C-pods are installed in the North Sea in the desired location with a ship from Rijkswaterstaat (the Dutch department of waterways and public works).
 To prevent collisions with C-pods they are attached to a structure with large marker buoys.
-The C-pod data are collected on memory cards for about four months; when the battery is empty or memory card is full, a C-pod can be quickly serviced at sea.
+The C-pod data are collected on memory cards for about four months and a C-pod can be quickly read out and serviced at sea.

 C-pods are used in studies on the effects on porpoises of human activities, such as in offshore wind parks and port construction activities.
 They are also very useful for policy-supporting studies on the presence of porpoises, as it is possible to monitor porpoise habitat use and behaviour by setting up C-pods in a systematic pattern in a study area.
 A novel application is detection of so-called 'feeding buzzes' to quantify feeding behaviour.

 - Scheidat M, Tougaard J, Brasseur S, Carstensen J, Van Polanen Petel T, Teilmann J, Reijnders P (2011) Harbour porpoises (Phocoena phocoena) and wind farms: a case study in the Dutch North Sea.
 Environmental Research Letters 6:1-10